DelphianCalamity/delphiancalamity.github.io/_pages/about.md

 profile:
   align: right
   image: kelly.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   address: >
     <p>Office 7EL4, 530 W 120th St, Schapiro Center, New York, (+1) 6462869074, kelkost(at)cs.columbia.edu</p>

 news: true  # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---